microbit-foundation/dev-docs/hardware/edgeconnector.md

-NOTE 4: The BBC suggest in the safety guide, that the maximum current you can draw from the whole edge connector at any one time is 90mA.
-This is set based on the 30mA budget for on board peripherals, and the fact that the on board regulator of the KL26 when powered from USB is rated at a maximum of 120mA.
+NOTE 4: The BBC suggest in the safety guide, that the maximum current you can draw from the whole edge connector at any one time is
+<span class="v1">v1</span>90mA.
+This is set based on the 30mA budget for on board peripherals,
+and the fact that the on board regulator of the KL26 when powered from USB is rated at a maximum of 120mA.
+On the latest board revision the maximum current is <span class="v2">v2</span>270mA, though it is possible that the on-board mic and speaker can draw more current, so this value is TBC.

 ### NRF52
 These key GPIO parameters are transcribed directly from Section 6, 7 and 8 of the [nRF52833 Datasheet](https://infocenter.nordicsemi.com/pdf/nRF52833_PS_v1.2.pdf),